 The offense of delivery of a controlled substance is a class B felony if the delivery or distribution is any amount of a controlled substance except thirty-five grams or less of marijuana or synthetic cannabinoid, to a person less than seventeen years of age who is at least two years younger than the defendant; or the person knowingly permits a minor to purchase or transport illegally obtained controlled substances.

 Therefore, in Missouri, if you are accused of distributing any amount of cocaine to a minor less than seventeen years old who is at least two years younger than you, then you may be charged with the more severe B-level felony which carries a considerably more harsh sentence than the regular distribution charge and contains a mandatory minimum prison sentence, unlike the possession charge.

 Distribution of a Cocaine in a Protected Location: A Felony

-Therefore, any distribution of cocaine in a protected location as defined by Missouri law could result in a charge which is an A level felony which carries with it a 10-year minimum prison sentence and could result in life in prison, depending on the circumstances.
+Therefore, any distribution of cocaine in a protected location as defined by Missouri law could result in a criminal charge which is an A level felony that carries with it a 10-year minimum prison sentence and could result in life in prison, depending on the circumstances.

 How Krupp Law Firm Helps Your Case

 St. Louis, St. Charles and other counties are putting a lot of emphasis on their drug and recovery courts.
 These courts are aimed at helping individuals who struggle with addiction, rather than prosecuting them.
 These courts are especially geared toward cocaine charges because of the rate of addiction and its dangers.